Significant Others (1998 TV series)

 Significant Others is an American drama television series that aired on the Fox Network from March 11 to April 15, 1998.
 The series was created and executive produced by Christopher Keyser and Amy Lippman.

 Summary

 The series centered on Henry Callaway, Cambell Chasen, and Nell Glennon, three twenty-something friends living in Los Angeles.
 Other stars included Michael Weatherly, Elizabeth Mitchell, Gigi Rice, and Richard Masur.

+Production

+The show was first announced in the fall of 1997, and filming later began on December 4th, 1997.
 Only five episodes were shown before cancellation, although six episodes were produced.